CoverRight’s Mission and Editorial Guidelines.

 Source: Agency for Healthcare Research and Quality

-Generally, it is not worthwhile purchasing Plan A and B as these basic plans have limited members and you will often find that the price of these “basic” plans may have a higher monthly premium then plans with more coverage simply because there are not enough people signing up.
+Generally, it is not worthwhile purchasing Plan A and B as these basic plans have limited membersYou will often find that the price of these “basic” plans may have a higher monthly premium then plans with more coverage simply because there are not enough people signing up.

-In many cases if you are considering Plan A or B, we would recommend enrolling in a Medicare Advantage plan instead.
+In many cases, if you are considering Plan A or B, we would recommend enrolling in a Medicare Advantage plan instead.

 Less than Full Payment for Covered Services

-While Medigap Plan K and Plan L are the only two Medicare supplement plans with out-of-pocket limits, they also do not pay for 100% of the services they cover.
 For example, these plans will 1) only cover up to 50% of both your Part A deductible and Part B coinsurance or copayment, and 2) will not cover Medicare Part B excess charges.
-For most people, this lack of full payment overwhelms any potential benefits stemming from the out-of-pocket limits.
+For most people, this lack of full payment overwhelms any potential benefits from out-of-pocket limits.

-For this reason, Plan K is only a relevant option for people who are aging into Medicare, are accustomed to having employer coverage, have out-of-pocket expenses, and live in states that don’t allow excess charges.
-Plan L may pay a bit more (~75%) than Plan K on certain Medigap benefits (i.e., Part B coinsurance/copayment), but it still is only ideal for persons who live in states that don’t allow excess charges.
+For this reason, Plan K is only relevant for people who are aging into Medicare, are accustomed to having employer coverage, have out-of-pocket expenses, and live in states that don’t allow excess charges.
+Plan L may pay a bit more (~75%) than Plan K on certain Medigap benefits (i.e., Part B coinsurance/copayment), but it is still only ideal for persons who live in states that don’t allow excess charges.

 We don’t want to understate the importance of avoiding Part B excess charges: while not common, unless you are in a state where this type of charge is banned, nonparticipating providers that accept Medicare can charge you up to 15% more than Medicare’s amount for applicable services.